-One minute it seems like your little one is living their best life.
-They’re staring at the ceiling fan, sucking on their tiny fist, and filling the room with their infectiously precious cooing.
-Suddenly, they're crying at the top of their little lungs, leaving you to wonder what why.
-Is it a sudden chill in the air, a personal vendetta against the ceiling fan, or simply fatigue?
+One minute, it seems like your little one is living their best life.
+They’re staring at the ceiling fan, sucking on their tiny fist, and filling the room with their precious cooing.
+But then they start crying at the top of their little lungs, leaving you to wonder why.

 Snuggle up with your sweet, sleepy baby as we explore everything you need to know about baby sleep cues, including why they matter and what to watch for, as well as how to establish a healthy sleep routine for your little one.